 If a company wants to obtain ‘ISO’ certification, it has to implement a quality management system conforming to ISO 9001.
 Here are the step to create your management system conforming to ISO 9001.

-If you build ISO 9001 2015 Quality Procedures for a QMS because you want to provide your customers with the best everything — if customers are the reason for everything you do, including the quality management system – you’ll take the time you need to get it right, you won’t set unrealistic goals and deadlines, and you won’t drive yourself crazy trying to figure out why you never meet expectations.
+If you build ISO 9001 2015 Quality Procedures for a QMS because you want to provide your customers with the best everything — if customers are the reason for everything you do, including the quality management system – you’ll take the time you need to get it right, you won’t set unrealistic goals and deadlines, and you won’t drive yourself crazy trying to figure out why you never meet the customer’s expectations.

-It starts with collecting the customer’s requirements from the customer (i.e., voice of the customer), communicating customer requirements to design/development, and design/development communicating what they think the customer wants back to the customer for confirmation through verification and validation.
+You must collect the voice of the customer, the requirements from the customer, and then communicating those customer requirements to design/development, and design/development communicating what they think the customer wants back to the customer for confirmation through verification and validation.
 Then design/development communicates specifications to purchasing, manufacturing engineering, and quality/testing to ensure it is made as designed.

-Quality must communicate to management via internal audits, management reviews, and quality objectives that the system is capable of consistently reproducing the product or process.
+Quality communicates to management via internal audits, management reviews, and quality objectives that the system is capable of consistently reproducing the product or process.
 The company communicates its consistency to its stakeholders via its quality policy, ISO certification, and management commitment.

 Management communicates its quality commitment by allocating budget for continuous improvement using corrective action and preventive action, training, and infrastructure expenditures.
 Waste is produced as a result of poor communication between one or more of the groups or departments within an organization.
 Total up the cost of all of your nonconformities, defects, and deviations from plan and you get the cost of poor communications.